Worker Protection Standard

 Crop Advisors

-The WPS does not require a “crop advisor” to have any specific certification or training to be recognized as a crop advisor.
+The WPS does not require a “crop advisor” to have specific certification or training to be recognized as a crop advisor.
 However, certain WPS exemptions apply only to certified crop advisors.

-How to Comply
+How to Comply with WPS

 Information